BioSTEAMDevelopmentGroup/biosteam/README.rst

 What is BioSTEAM?
 -----------------

-BioSTEAM is an open source process simulation package in Python for fast and flexible preliminary technoeconomic analysis.
+BioSTEAM is an open source process simulation package in Python for fast and flexible techno-economic analysis.
 BioSTEAM objects serve as basic building blocks to design and simulate a biorefinery.
 These include objects that handle material properties, material flows, unit operations, recycle loops and process specifications.

 Installation
 ------------